rhdunn/xquery-intellij-plugin/README.md

 ## IntelliJ XQuery Plugin

-This is a plugin for the IntelliJ IDE 2018.1 &ndash; 2018.3 that adds support for the XML Query (XQuery) language.
+This is a plugin for IntelliJ IDE 2018.1 &ndash; 2018.3 that adds support for the XML Query (XQuery) language.
 This covers support for:
 1. XQuery 1.0, 3.0, and 3.1;
 1. XQuery and XPath Full Text;